Leadership Team – SDIA Board

 He holds Bachelor of Science degree in Mathematics and Physics, a Masters Degree in Math Education and a Masters degree in Business Administration.
 Evan spent the early part of his career in education teaching secondary math and science.
 Since graduating from business school, he has owned and operated small businesses dealing in electronics and real estate.

 Evan was Chair of Susila Dharma USA for five years.
 He has been a member of the Susila Dharma International Association board for over 6 years.
 He was Treasurer of SDIA for 4 years and is currently the Chair of SDIA.

 Stephanie Holloway – Vice Chair – United Kingdom

-Stephanie holds a Bachelor of Arts degrees in Graphic Design and Ceramics, and has worked in publishing and run a pottery workshop with her husband for 7 years.
-At the same time she developed experience in small scale agriculture and for the last 17 years developed a breeding herd of Shetland Cattle which formed a business in genetic conservation and wildlife habitat management.
-Her experience and interests lie in sustainable agricultural development.
-She is also a trustee of Susila Dharma Britain.
+Stephanie holds a Bachelor of Arts degrees in Graphic Design and Ceramics, she has worked in publishing and ceramics production.
+She developed experience in small scale agriculture and went on to develop a breeding herd of Shetland Cattle forming a business in genetic conservation and wildlife habitat management.
+Her more recent interests lie in sustainable agricultural development.

 Viktor Boehm – Treasurer – Germany

 Viktor Boehm was born 1944 in Vienna, grew up in Wolfsburg and studied engineering and physics in Hamburg.
 He is married and has four children.
 In 1978 his family moved to Munich where he worked for 2 years in the Max-Planck-Institute for Laser-research and then at the German-French helicopter company Eurocopter, now called Airbus Helicopters, until 2006.
 Parallel to this work he established the company Kalteng Consultants in 1995, which works mainly in the area of remote sensing in Kalimantan.
 Viktor served from 2001 – 2005 as International Helper for the area 2.